ECN site code: T08

 Oxford University has owned the Estate since 1943 and many pioneering studies in ecology have been carried out.
 Long-term records exist on many topics, in particular on birds, small mammals, and badgers.
 Nearby, the Radcliffe Meteorological Station in Oxford possesses the longest series of temperature and rainfall records for one site in Britain.
 Wytham was a flagship site for NERC's Terrestrial Initiative in Global Environmental Research (TIGER) programme.

-ECN terrestrial monitoring has been carried out at Wytham since 1992, with additional research done on the impacts of drought on grasslands and woodland vegetation and stream water chemistry, canopy tree ecophysiology, forest microclimates, and the impacts of deer on woodland vegetation.
+ECN terrestrial monitoring has been carried out at Wytham since 1992, with additional research done on the impacts of drought on grasslands and woodland vegetation and stream water chemistry, canopy tree ecophysiology, forest microclimates, the impacts of deer on woodland vegetation, and, most recently, the effects of ash dieback-induced mass tree mortality on the woodland ecosystem.